AnKano/karafuto-core/readme.md

     <img src="github-assets/logo.png" height="300" />
 </p>

 You implement the renderer yourself.
 The library gives only a description of your map and ready-made objects, which you can immediately load into the GPU after a little post-processing.
 Tested in Unity, Raylib, and when used with QtGraphicsScene.
+Works on Windows, MacOS, Linux and Android.
+It is possible that it can be used on iOS, since there are no special dependencies, but it has not been tested.

 ### Shortcuts